scholarslab/CodeLab/Week03/lesson.md

 A `for` loop moves through a list or string (or any iterable object, but we don't want to talk about that yet) and runs a code block for every part of that list or every character of the string.
 In this example, we don't have to use the variable name `dog` to match the list name `dogs`; we can use any variable name, but a name like `dog` helps us keep track of what's going on.

-The code block within the `for` loop acts basically like a function.
+The code block within the `for` loop is run every cycle and each cycle the `dog` is different.

 #### while loops